 Recent advances in dPCR for microfluidic application

-PCR (Polymerase chain reaction) is a well-known and widespread technique in molecular biology The PCR allows for amplification (with a multiplication factor of the order of one billion) of a known DNA or RNA sequence.
+PCR (Polymerase chain reaction) is a well-known and widespread technique in molecular biology.
+It allows for amplification (with a multiplication factor of the order of one billion) of a known DNA or RNA sequence.

-Currently, microfluidics has enabled a new technique which consists of single cell and PCR mixture encapsulation into microdroplet.
-The high droplet generation frequency and the low volume that the microfluidic system allows one to increase the number of amplifications possible while reducing the cost of reagent consumption.
+Currently, microfluidics has enabled a new technique which consists of single cell and PCR mixture encapsulation into microdroplets.
+The high droplet generation frequency and the low volume of the microfluidic system allow one to increase the number of amplifications possible while reducing the cost of reagent consumption.

 In this pack, Fluigent gives you:

 Figure 7: the Fluigent Droplet Starter Pack system.